Pfern/Oneida_Genomics_Workshop/docs/chewbbaca.md

 ### Task 4 - test genome allele call quality
 ```

-# at the end of the command the program will try to open the html.
-Press "q" and "y" to exit that action when prompted
 chewie TestGenomeQuality -i results/<results_20171207T150515>/results_alleles.tsv -o testcq -n 12 -s 5 -t 300

 ```